 1. Intensity: How Heavy?

 Intensity is expressed as a percentage of your one-rep maximum (1RM) weight that you are lifting.
-It is the most significant variable of all to decide the types of muscle fibers and energy systems that are enlisted during a workout.
+It is the most significant variable to decide the types of muscle fibers and energy systems that are enlisted during a workout.

 2. Volume: Volume How Much?